Chicago motorcycle riders should know the difference between lane splitting vs lane filtering and whether they are illegal maneuvers in Chicago.

 Lane splitting is when a motorcyclist rides along the lines between two other moving motor vehicles in separate lanes.
 This is often done at higher speeds.
 Motorcyclists may attempt this maneuver to bypass traffic, move away from other vehicles, or avoid hazards.

-Is Lane Splitting Legal in Chicago?
+Is Lane Splitting vs Lane Filtering Legal in Illinois?

 “The driver of a 2 wheeled vehicle may not, in passing upon the left of any vehicle proceeding in the same direction, pass upon the right of any vehicle proceeding in the same direction unless there is an unobstructed lane of traffic available to permit such passing maneuver safely.”